Address

 Product development, finance, sales, communications, and corporate marketing are examples of internal stakeholders.
 A good director of product marketing should have extensive product marketing expertise and be a specialist in a specific product or market.

 Candidates for this job should also possess leadership qualities and analytical, writing, communication, research, and problem-solving abilities.
-Keep in mind how much schooling you’ll need if you want to pursue become a Product Marketing Director and be competitive in the field.
+Keep in mind how much education you’ll need if you want to pursue becoming a Product Marketing Director and be competitive in the field.

 We discovered that 74.6 percent of Product Marketing Directors hold an undergraduate degree, and 21.5 percent have a master’s degree.
 Since a majority of product marketing directors do not have MBAs, it would give MBA graduates a competitive advantage in this career field.